a-Gokul/Springboot-Tutorial/README.md

 ### @PathVariable
 The annotation is used to extract the value of the template variables and assign their value to a method variable.

+### @Builder
+This annotation produces complex builder APIs for your classes. @Builder lets you automatically produce the code required to have your class be instantiable with code

+### @ControllerAdvice
+It is a specialization of the @Component annotation which allows to handle exceptions across the whole application in one global handling component

+### @ResponseStatus
+This marks a method or exception class with the status code and reason message that should be returned.
+The status code is applied to the HTTP response when the handler method is invoked, or whenever the specified exception is thrown

 ## Spring MVC and REST Annotations

 ### @RequestMapping